+Now that we've officially entered the winter season, the countdown to the festive season has begun!
 While the festive season seems to demand that we stay home in our pajamas watching reruns of Christmas classics, there’s so much merriment to be enjoyed all around the city each and every year.
-From roaring Fairytale of New York in the beer tent to catching some carols in the cathedral, how many will you tick off?
+From roaring Fairytale of New York in the beer tent to catching some carols in the cathedral, how many will you tick off this year?

 1. BECOME PART OF THE MARKET MADNESS